Bear Creek High School (Colorado)

 Bear Creek High School is located in the southwest corner of Lakewood, Colorado, a suburb of the greater Denver metro area.
 It is one of 18 high schools in Jefferson County.

 The school colors are forest green, gold, and white.
 The mascot is a bear.
-The principal is Shannon Vigil.
+The principal is Jose Martinez.
 There are 1,634 students as of October 2018, along with 87 full-time teachers.
 It is a Class 4A Athletic Program and has over 34 clubs and activities.